wp-plugins/book-a-place/trunk/README.txt

 There are two possible variants of using our plugin:

-=If you just want to show the booking scheme=
+= If you just want to show the booking scheme =
 1. You should go to Schemes section and create a new scheme there.
 Scheme is just a scheme of your theatre, cinema or restaurant.
 There you should input name, description, width and height.

 Name is just a name.